The first American-born woman to become an Ayurvedic Doctor and practice independently in India.

 No stranger to rigorous education, Jessica is a National Honor Society alumna of Boston Latin School and a self-made Data Architect with a 15+ year career.
 Drawing from her wide skillset, she is integrating current technology to make Āyurvedic education and practice more easily accessible to a Western audience.

 With this unique combination of skills and perspective, Jessica trains professional Āyurvedic students in the depth of knowledge that has been missing in Western Āyurvedic education.
 She prepares students for success and advancement of American Āyurveda in the coming decades.
-Jessica is currently a primary instructor for subjects at the 110-level and above at ĀYU Academy.
+Jessica is currently a primary instructor at ĀYU Academy.